Home > Rehabilitation Programs

 Making masks for Iwami-style ancient Shinto singing and dancing (image)

-We are going to actively introduce programs which have been proven to reduce the recidivism rate in Europe and the United States.
-Education at the facility aims to change the inmates criminal behavior and attitudes to society and rests on three pillars: communal rehabilitation (treatment), which treats the entire environment as a penal correctional facility and therefore a means of betterment and rehabilitation; cognitive behavioral therapy, which aims to motivate inmates to effectively transform the needs which caused them to commit crime; and restorative justice, which provides support to enable inmates to learn about making amends for harmful acts and about how to accept responsibility.
+We provide programs which have been proven to reduce the recidivism rate in Europe and the United States.
+Education at the facility aims to change the inmates criminal behavior and attitudes to society.
+In education, we stress three important aspects: therapeutic community, through which inmates learn from each other; cognitive behavioral therapy, which aims to motivate inmates to effectively transform their values which caused them to commit crime; and restorative justice, which provides support to enable inmates to learn about making amends for harmful acts and about how to accept responsibility.

 ■Contributing to Society